- DART is the first planetary defense mission to test a method of deflecting an asteroid on course to hit Earth.

 DART is a relatively small spacecraft.
 Its core consists of a box barely a meter wide on all sides, with two roll-out solar arrays that give the spacecraft a width of about 12 meters (40 feet).
 DART's electric propulsion system generates a flow of charged ions to create a gentle but continuous push.

-DART launches in July 2021 aboard a SpaceX Falcon 9 rocket from Vandenberg Air Force Base in California.
+DART launched in November 2021 aboard a SpaceX Falcon 9 rocket from Vandenberg Space Force Base in California.
 The spacecraft will loop around Earth multiple times, using its electric thruster to gain the speed needed to escape orbit.
 From there it will head to Didymos, possibly flying past another asteroid named 2001 CB21 on the way.